NZTechRally/nztechrally.nz/src/talks/nztechrally2025/platform-teams.md

 “Oh, this is such a cool week to learn all this cool information,” and “Yeah, like, I’ve been here for myself” — and you see this as this real positive thing rather than a negative thing — it helps you build a really strong relationship with them.

-They talk, and you get to build that relationship.
+They talk, and you get to **build that relationship**.
 It’s kind of like being, you know, bonded by this negative event — and treating it positively really lets you have that far easier way to influence across the org when you have those relationships.

 That’s a really good way.
 I’m an internal platform team.
 I cannot be successful in isolation.
 The only way I’m successful is if the people using the platform are successful.
 I have to be able to influence them — and I have to have those relationships to do that.